United South and Eastern Tribes (USET)

-United South and Eastern Tribes, Inc. is a non-profit, inter-tribal organization that collectively represents its member Tribes at the regional and national level.
-USET has grown to include 24 federally recognized Tribes, operating through various workgroups and committees and providing a forum for the exchange of ideas and information amongst Tribes, agencies and governments.
+United South and Eastern Tribes, Inc. is a non-profit, inter-tribal organization that collectively represents its member tribes at the regional and national level.
+USET has grown to include 26 federally recognized Tribes, operating through various workgroups and committees and providing a forum for the exchange of ideas and information amongst tribes, agencies and governments.

-The National Congress of American Indians was founded in 1944 and is the oldest and largest tribal government organization in the United States.
+The National Congress of American Indians, founded in 1944, is the oldest, largest and most representative American Indian and Alaska Native organization serving the broad interests of tribal governments and communities in the United States.
 NCAI serves as a forum for consensus-based policy development among its membership of over 250 tribal governments from every region of the country.
 NCAI's mission is to inform the public and the federal government on tribal self-government, treaty rights, and a broad range of federal policy issues affecting tribal governments.

 National Museum of the American Indian (NMAI)